-At the time of the advent of "that newer form of Paganism later called Christianity," the Græco-Roman world seethed with religions in a great state of flux and re-formation.
-Wonder-workers, miracle-10 PAGAN FRAUDS-CHRISTIAN PRECEDENTS mongers, impostors in the guise of gods and Christs abounded.
-Simon Magus, Apollonius of Tyana, Apuleius, Alexander, Porphyry, Iamblichus,-performed prodigies of divine power and were hailed as genuine gods,-just as were Paul and Barnabas (Acts xiv, 11-12), and, later, Jesus the Christ.
-Of these Pagan and Jewish "Christs" two will be briefly noted, for their very important Christian contacts and analogies.
+At the time of the advent of "that newer form of Paganism later called Christianity," the Greeco-Roman world seethed with religions in a great state of flux and re-formation.
+Wonderworkers, miracle-mongers, impostors in the guise of gods and Christs abounded.
+Simon Magus, Apollonius of Tyana, Apuleius, Alexander, Porphyry, Iamblichus, -- performed prodigies of divine power and were hailed as genuine gods, -- just as were Paul and Barnabas (Acts xiv, 11-12), and, later, Jesus the Christ.
+Of these very important Christian contacts and analogies.
 But first, some analogies of Pagan priestly fakeries.